MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-general-journals.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 06/10/2020
+ms.search.keywords: journals, recurring, accrual ms.date: 06/10/2020
 ms.author: bholtorf

 ---
 # Working with General Journals

 Most financial transactions are posted to the general ledger through dedicated business documents, such as purchase invoices and sales orders.
-But you can also process business activities such as purchasing, paying, or refunding employee expenses by posting journal lines in the various journals in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+But you can also process business activities such as purchasing, paying, using recurring journals to post accruals, or refunding employee expenses by posting journal lines in the various journals in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 Most journals are based on the *General Journal*, and you can process all transactions on the **General Journal** page.
 For more information, see [Post Transactions Directly to the General Ledger](finance-how-post-transactions-directly.md).